finos/symphony-bdk-java/docs/configuration.md

 the bot connects to.
 - `keyManager` contains information like host, port, scheme, context, proxy... of the key manager which manages the key token of the bot.
+- `lb-agent` contains information about agent load-balancing.
+It must not be defined with an `agent` field.
 - `bot` contains information about the bot like the username, the private key or the certificate for authenticating the service account on pod.
 - `app` contains information about the extension app that the bot will use like